artas182x/FlowBlock/README.md

 1. Hyperledger Fabric 2.3.3
 2. Go and Gin framework
 3. Vue 3
-4. Min.io (cluster mode) as S3-compatible storage
+4. MinIO (cluster mode) as S3-compatible storage
 5. Docker Swarm
 6. goCelery + Redis
 7. Tensorflow for example classification algorithm that can be run